 I whizzed up a trial batch really quickly but I’m afraid I had the pan on too hot and I ended up with charred pancakes.
 As they are quite plump these pancakes want a slightly longer cooking time over a not too high heat.
 It’s best to keep an eye by lifting up the pancakes to check underneath whilst they’re cooking.
 They may still look really wet on top but once they look tanned underneath don’t hesitate to flip!
 I happened to have some chocolate syrup in the house but you could use any syrup or sauce of your choice and ice cream would of course be divine.
 The range of toppings you could use is limitless!

-These pancakes are healthy (great brain food), low in fat and extremely frugal as bananas are so cheap.
-Ideal for breakfast, a snack or as a dessert I think you’ll be making these 3 Ingredient Banana Nutella Pancakes time and again!
+These 3 Ingredient Banana Nutella Pancakes are healthy (great brain food), low in fat and extremely frugal as bananas are so cheap.
+Ideal for breakfast, a snack or as a dessert I think you’ll be making them time and again!

 3 Ingredient Banana Nutella Pancakes